michaelsergio/nasm-instruction-set/interrupts.md

 ### INT 21h / AH=7
-character input without echo to AL.
+Character input without echo to AL.

-if there is no character in the keyboard buffer, the function waits until any key is pressed.
+If there is no character in the keyboard buffer, the function waits until any key is pressed.

 Example: